 Sometimes being stuck in these habits and norms is helpful – things are stable.
-At other times these habits and norms can get in the way: whatever we do to make improvements, things just go back to the way they were.
-This can be very frustrating.
+At other times they can get in the way.
+Whatever we do to make improvements, things go back to the way they were.
+This can be very frustrating!

-Over time people's behaviour changes too.
-Enquiry into habits and norms can build participation and belonging – leading to increased well-being, productivity, resilience and growth.
-And ultimately, this leads to new, more positive results for the organisation.
+Getting curious about habits and norms can help too.
+All this can build participation and belonging – leading to increased well-being, productivity, resilience and growth.
+And, ultimately, more positive results for the organisation, and potentially for society.